tweag/cooked-validators/README.md

 The rendered Haddock for the current `main` branch can be found at [https://tweag.github.io/cooked-validators/](https://tweag.github.io/cooked-validators/).

+We also have a [repository of example contracts](https://github.com/tweag/cooked-smart-contracts) written using `cooked-validators`.

 Please also look at our [issues](https://tweag.github.io/cooked-validators/issues) for problems that